 The Savage Gear Sandeel is a blank saver for sure.
 However, you have to be fishing in a suitable water depth to get the best out of this incredible lure.
 In the picture above is the 42-gram version.
 Ultimately, you would have to be even more cautious using that bad boy because of that extra weight.
 The popular version for us is the 12.5 version.
 Make sure you check what you’re buying with the Savage Gear Sandeels.
 Sometimes they are in size and not weight.

 The lemon back is the preferred version to use on those crystal clear nights when you know the fishing is on.
 You can use the other version but trust me, at night, it’s the lemon back…simple.
 I don’t know how he does it, but the Bassman is a master with this lure.
 He has a knack for flicking that lure in the right place to get astounding results.

 Maria Squash Chart

 This version of the Tackle House Feed Shallow is the cream of the crop.
-These great lures cast better than the standard Feed Shallow the plus is 21 grams and the standard is 18.5 grams.
+These great lures cast better than the standard Feed Shallow Plus is 21 grams, and the standard is 18.5 grams.
 You can see the dot on the tail of the lure.
 These are consistent catchers IMO and have stood the test of time regardless.
-There is also a bigger version of this lure, the 155 28gram.
+There is also a bigger version of this lure, the 155 28 grams.